MarcusWolschon/osmeditor4android/documentation/docs/help/tr/Introduction.md

+_Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
+If you have a larger device, for example a tablet, you can open the help system in a separate split window.
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._

 # Vespucci Giriş

 Vespucci tam donanımlı bir OpenStreetMap düzenleyicisidir masaüstünün sağladığı özelliklerin çoğunu sağlar.
 Anroid 2.3 den 10.0'a kadar başarıyla test edilmiştir.
 Bir uyarı: mobil cihazlar neredeyse masaüstü rakiplerini yakalamış durumda, özellikle eski cihazlarda çok az bellek vardır ve bu yüzden oldukça yavaş çalışma eğilimi gösterebilirler. Ör, makul düzeyde alan düzenlerken bile, Vespucci kullanırken bunu hesaba katmalısınız.

-## İlk defa kullanım

-KonumBaşlangıçta Vespucci size "Başka konumu indir"/"Alanı Yükle" diyaloğu gösterir.
-Görüntülediğiniz koordinatları hemen indirmek istiyorsanız, uygun seçeneği seçebilir indirmek istediğiniz yerin yarıçapını ayarlayabilirsiniz.
-Yavaş cihazlarda geniş alanlar seçmeyin.

-Alternatif olarak bu diyaloğu atlayıp "Haritaya git" düğmesine basın ve düzenlemek istediğiniz alanı yaklaştırıp verileri indirin. (aşağıya bkz: "Vespucci ile Düzenleme")

 ## Vespucci ile düzenleme